 The Nano does have a gain function, but you’ll have to use their Sherpa app which may be a bit of an annoyance depending on who you are.

-Still, you can always adjust the levels inside your DAW (I use both Reaper and Audacity).
+Still, you can always adjust the levels inside your DAW (I use FL Studio, Reaper, and Audacity).

 That said, you’re still getting Cardioid Mode and Omnidirectional, and instead of a Volume Dial + Mute Button on the front, they’ve opted for an all-in-one button this time around.